 - Meanwhile, prep all of the filling ingredients.

-- Add to blender or processor and process into fine pieces.
+- Add to blender or food processor and process into fine pieces.

 - Add in peanuts; cook for another minute.

 - Add in the rest of the coconut milk; cook until slightly thicken, 3-5 minutes.
 (It will thicken more once it’s cool, if it becomes too thick add a bit of water to loosen the sauce.)

 - Add in soy sauce, sugar, chili garlic sauce, and tamarind, turn off heat; adjust seasonings to your desire preference.

 - Cut the tofu.

 - In a ziplock bag; add cornstarch, salt, and pepper.

 - Add in tofu, shake to coat.